4 Fillable Ornament Ideas and How to Display Them

 I had used this ornament for something else last year, so it already had ribbon trim on it and I decided it would work for what I was doing this time, too.

-After painting the reindeer gold I hot glued it to the wood bead, adding a bit more glue to one side to ensure the reindeer stayed upright.
+I decided to paint the reindeer gold.
+Choose whatever colour matches your style.
+Then I hot glued it to the wood bead, adding a bit more glue to one side to ensure the reindeer stayed upright.

 I think this lid was from a spice jar.
-I hot glued it to the inside of the ornament lid to form a base for the decorations I’m using.
+I hot glued it to the inside of the ornament lid to form a base for the decorations I’m using so they will sit higher.
 Make sure there’s enough room around the edges for the top of the ornament to screw back on.

 Next, glue the reindeer and faux trees onto the base.

-The faux snow hides the base the ornaments sit on and fills in the gaps around the edges.
+There should be enough faux snow to hide the base the ornaments sit on and fills in the gaps around the edges.
 I also like the way some of the snow sticks to the sides of the ornament, making it look like it’s snowing.

 I decided the ornament looked a tad unbalanced, so I took it apart and added another faux tree.

-This decoration could be added to a tree but I perched mine on a Dollar Tree candle holder.
+This decoration could be added to a tree but I perched mine on a Dollar Tree candle holder in my living room.

 You don’t need a large Christmas tree in order to enjoy your ornaments.
 Display your favourites anywhere around your home where you’d like to add a touch of Christmas cheer.